Monday - Friday, 7:00 a.m. - 3:30 p.m.

 Information provided by the International Society of Arboriculture.

-In two subsequent City Council Rules Committee meetings, staff presented information on how other cities regulated (or not) private trees and presented a draft ordinance for comment and review.
-At the most recent Committee meeting held in April 2016, staff was directed to bring the matter back to the full Council for consideration; the Committee requested information on how many trees citywide would such an ordinance, if enacted, affect.
-Staff indicated that gathering that data would take time.
-Currently, staff anticipates bringing the matter back to the City Council for consideration towards the end of the year.
+In two subsequent City Council Rules Committee meetings, staff presented information on how other cities regulate (or not) private trees and presented a draft ordinance for comment and review.
+The Committee requested information on how many trees citywide would such an ordinance, if enacted, affect.
+Staff indicated that gathering the data would take time.
+Staff is gathering the requested data and the draft ordinance will be scheduled for a future City Council meeting.